Find Affordable College Courses

 $8,568 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of Alabama at Birmingham.
-The school came in at #2 on this year’s Best Value Sociology Schools in Alabama list.
-UAB is a fairly large public school located in the medium-sized city of Birmingham.
+The excellent programs at University of Alabama at Birmingham helped the school earn the #2 place on this year’s ranking of the best sociology schools in Alabama.
+UAB is a very large public school located in the medium-sized city of Birmingham.

-UAB undergraduate students pay an average of $8,568 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UAB are $8,568 per year.
 The average amount in student loans that sociology majors at UAB take out is $29,875.

-Read full report on Sociology at University of Alabama at Birmingham
+Full Sociology at University of Alabama at Birmingham Report

 #3